EOSIO/eos/.conan/MACOS-10.14.md

 # Building via Conan | macOS-10.14

-The instructions below can be used to build and test EOS on macOS-10.14.
+The instructions below can be used to build and test EOSIO on macOS-10.14.

 ## Build Steps